 Copies of California’s Citrus Heritage will be available for purchase at the conclusion of the presentation.
 This program is free and open to the public and will be live streamed on Facebook Live.
 All in-person attendees are required to wear a face covering for the duration of their time in the Library.

+This program was originally scheduled for January 15.
 For further information, contact the Heritage Room at (909)798-7632 or firstname.lastname@example.org.

 About the Author: